kavisha3012/flutter-exercise/13-getter-setter/README.md

-## 1201- Write a program to print below output using Override Method in class.
+## 1301- Write a program to print below output using getter-setter in class.

 Test Data String: Ruhi